 Chiles.
 Gotta start off with The Big Kahuna, right?
 The word ‘chile’ may be confusing at first, but fear not.
 Checking in my dictionary again for ‘Chile’, I get only a reference to a South American country between the Andes and the Pacific.
 It’s only when I look up ‘chili’ that I find reference to the seed pods from members of the Capsicum Tribe.
 Over the last couple of decades, the southwest has gradually come to agree that the dish made from meat and chiles is called Chili, while the fruits from the plants are called Chiles.
-Got that?
-There’ll be a quiz later, so… And do note, please, that I wrote fruit and not vegetable.
-Yes, Virginia, chiles are fruit, just like tomatoes.
+Do note, please, that I wrote fruit and not vegetable, because yes, Virginia, chiles are fruit, just like tomatoes.

-Chiles are grown and eaten all over the world, but it’s the varieties that do well here in the States and throughout Mexico that fuel Tex Mex.
+Chiles are grown and eaten all over the world, and fuel so many amazing cuisines.
 Before we speak to specifics, know that chile names are not 100% set in stone.
 Take the noble Anaheim chile, which you can find almost year ‘round in stores these days.
 These guys got their name when Emilio Ortega brought the chile to California from New Mexico in the early 1900s, (And yes, Emilio is the guy who begat the Ortega brand of canned chiles and other Hispanic sundries, an enterprise that is very much alive and well to this day).
-OK, back to that Anaheim.
-In most places, it’s called just that, but fact is, a lot of what we call Hatch chiles are the same fruit.
-In Texas, they’re most often called Long, Green chiles.
+In most places, it’s called an Anaheim, but fact is, a lot of what we call Hatch chiles are the same fruit.
+In Texas, they’re often called Long, Green chiles.
 Big Jim, Colorado, and Guajillos, all the very same.
 Anyway, don’t let this stuff concern you, most of what we’ll use is very straight forward, and you’ll plenty of time to explore further after you get your feet wet.

 Heat Rating.
-The recent popularity of hot chiles and sauces has developed a culture that makes rating the heat level, (Or piquancy if you like), of a given variety sound like wine descriptions, ‘A provocative heat, pointed yet amusing…’ The widely used Scoville Scale measures chile heat in terms of SHUs, or Scoville Heat Units.
-I am proud to point out that Wilbur Scoville, who in 1912 invented the test process that bears his name, was another Massachusetts Yankee, so how about that?
+The recent popularity of hot chiles and sauces has developed a culture that makes rating the heat level, (Or piquancy if you like), of a given variety sound like wine descriptions, ‘A provocative heat, pointed yet amusing…’ The widely used Scoville Scale measures chile heat in terms of SHUs, or Scoville Heat Units – Wilbur Scoville, who in 1912 invented the test process that bears his name, was a Massachusetts Yankee, and how about that?
 Many sales and descriptive sites for chiles will offer a heat rating in SHUs.
 This can give you a decent measure to go by, once you have an idea of what a given rating means to you personally.
-The obvious kinks in the system are presented by the fact that heat perception and tolerance are very personal things, and once again, a supposedly ‘mild’ chile can from time to time be a killer!
+The obvious kinks in the system are presented by the fact that heat perception and tolerance are very personal things, and once again, a supposedly ‘mild’ chile can from time to time be a killer.
+Those monsters i mentioned above?
+They all clock in north of two million SHUs, whereas a jalapeño is more in the 5,000 SHU range – Get the picture about deadly Chiles?
+The hottest stuff is exponentially hotter than anything you’ve ever thought about eating, and not to be trifled with.

 Respect for chiles: I remember back in the early ’80’s, working on Washington State’s Olympic Peninsula, some friends and I got together for a communal meal.
 Molly, from Texas, had a little canning jar full of some evil looking green chiles.
 She noted they were “Real hot”, (Classic Texas understatement), and that anyone handling them needed to be “Real careful.”
 One of the guys, perhaps under the influence of too many cervesas, didn’t heed the warning and headed off to take a leak.
 I will never forget the expression that spread across his face upon his return.
 From wonder, to surprise, to mild fear to full born panic, at which point he ran out of the house, across the lawn and straight into the river, where he stood, waist high, moaning.